danydguezperez/ConoServerParser/README.md

 ConoServerParser is an R/Shiny application designed to complement **ConoServer** by addressing practical limitations encountered when working with conotoxin sequence data.
-Built for researchers studying the diverse venom peptides produced by marine cone snails, ConoServerParser streamlines the process of parsing ConoServer’s pipe‑delimited FASTA headers, performing metadata‑driven filtering and visualisation, and exporting customised sequence sets.
+Built for researchers studying the diverse venom peptides produced by marine cone snails, ConoServerParser streamlines the process of parsing interactively ConoServer’s pipe‑delimited FASTA headers, performing metadata‑driven filtering and visualisation, and exporting customised sequence sets.

 Conus snails (genus *Conus*) produce venom peptides known as conopeptides, which are highly